-Realistic Water Texture from Scratch in Photoshop
+Realistic Water Texture Photoshop Tutorial

 Create a new document 1500px/1000px.
 Name the first layer Water Surface.
 Fill it with color white.
 Make sure the Foreground Color is white and the Background Color is set to black.
 Convert this layer to a smart object(right click and choose Convert to smart object).
 Go to Filter>Noise and choose the Add Noise filter.